sahithyandev/sv443-joke-api-js-wrapper/README.md

 ## Contributing

 Pull requests are always welcome.
 Be friendly.
-But make sure you didn't break anything.
+And when making a pull request, make sure you didn't break anything.